 If these steps don't work, the doctor may suggest medicine.
 Medicines that may be used include:

-- Antacids, such as Mylanta.
+- Children's antacids with calcium carbonate.
 Antacids neutralize stomach acid and relieve heartburn.
 You can buy these without a prescription.
 But they are not usually recommended for long-term use.
 Be careful when you give your child over-the-counter antacid medicines.
 Many of these medicines have aspirin in them.
 Do not give aspirin to anyone younger than 18.
 It has been linked to Reye syndrome, a serious illness.

 - Acid reducers that decrease the amount of acid the stomach makes.

-- Proton pump inhibitors, such as esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole (Prilosec).
+- Proton pump inhibitors, such as esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole.
 You can buy some proton pump inhibitors without a prescription.